Product Questions

 What base curve are Fuse Lenses?

-Each pair of lenses we carry has been specially traced and designed to fit into your frames on this base curve taking into consideration the lens thickness, wrap of the frame, and bevel of the lens area.
-Because our lenses are made from a flexible ma
+Each pair of lenses we carry has been specially traced and designed to fit into your frames on this base curve, taking into consideration the lens thickness, wrap of the frame, and bevel of the lens area.
+Because our lenses are made from a flexible m

 Where are Fuse Lenses made?

 We are proud to be made in the U.S.A!.
-Each set of Fuse Lenses are custom cut to order out of our lab in Clearwater, FL, USA.
+Each set of Fuse Lenses is custom-cut to order out of our lab in Palm Harbor, FL, USA.

 Are your lenses taper corrected?

-Taper correcting is a process where the lenses are manufactured with different thicknesses from center to edge.
+Taper correcting is a process where the lenses are manufactured with different thicknesses from the center to the edge.
 This special procedure tries to compensate for visual distortion caused by the curve of the lens.
-Because our lenses are on a general bas
+Remember - each purchase includ